K'Waun Williams

-K'Waun Lamar Williams (/ˈkeɪwɔːn/ KAY-wawn; born July 12, 1991) is an American football cornerback for the Denver Broncos of the National Football League (NFL).
-He played college football at Pittsburgh and attended Saint Joseph Regional High School in Montvale, New Jersey.
+K'Waun Lamar Williams (/ˈkeɪwɔːn/ KAY-wawn; born July 12, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL) from 2014 to 2023.
+He played college football for the Pittsburgh Panthers.
+He played in the NFL for the Cleveland Browns, San Francisco 49ers, and Denver Broncos.

-Early years
+Early life

-Williams played high school football for the Saint Joseph Regional High School Green Knights.
+Williams played high school football for the Saint Joseph Regional High School Green Knights of Montvale, New Jersey.
 He played running back, wide receiver and cornerback.
 He was an All-New Jersey selection.
 Williams recorded 32 tackles, two interceptions, two fumble recoveries, four rushing touchdowns, and four receiving touchdowns his senior year.
+He is of Jamaican descent.

 College career

 Williams played from 2010 to 2013 with the Pittsburgh Panthers.

 Professional career

-Williams was ranked as the 92nd best cornerback prospect in the 2014 NFL Draft by DraftScout.com.
+Pre-draft

-Williams went undrafted in the 2014 NFL Draft, but received offers for a tryout from the Cleveland Browns and Pittsburgh Steelers.
-Williams declined the offer to attend the Pittsburgh Steelers' rookie camp in order to reunite with Browns' defensive backs coach Jeff Hafley who was also his position coach at Pitt and recruited him out of high school.
+Williams was ranked as the 92nd best cornerback prospect in the 2014 NFL draft by DraftScout.com.
+He went undrafted, but received offers for a tryout from the Cleveland Browns and Pittsburgh Steelers.
+Williams declined the offer to attend the Steelers' rookie camp in order to reunite with Browns' defensive backs coach Jeff Hafley, who was also his position coach at Pitt and recruited him out of high school.